N5GEH/n5geh.tutorials.monitoring_tools/readme.md

 - Notifications through [Rocket.Chat](https://www.rocket.chat/) must be configured through the GUI.
 For more information (including other notification methods), see the [Checkmark Docs](https://docs.checkmk.com/latest/en/notifications.html).

+- The plugin for [Notifications via Matrix] (https://github.com/Hagbear/checkmk-matrix-notify) is deployed via the ansible notebook and needs to be configured via the GUI.

 ### Platform Monitoring
 - Monitoring the status of the FIWARE platform components in implementation with Docker Swarm
 - Monitoring by usage of [Prometheus](https://prometheus.io/) with multiple data collectors: